WJFS-LP

 WJFS-LP is a low-powered radio station broadcasting at 101.1 megahertz on the FM dial.

 It is a radio service of the Gatlinburg Church of Christ, providing gospel music and audio broadcasts of all worship services.

+History

-The church and station were both destroyed in the November 2016 Great Smoky Mountains wildfires.
+The station held its inaugural broadcast from the Gatlinburg Church of Christ in April 2015.
+The following year, the church and station were both destroyed in the November 2016 Great Smoky Mountains wildfires.
 The station returned to air in April 2017.